sav-che/TL-2/Authors/White, James Walter {std. J.W. White}.md

-> [!cite] BHL link: this entry starts at [page 252](https://www.biodiversitylibrary.org/item/103250#page/312/mode/1up) of TL-2 Vol. VII.
+> [!cite] BHL link: this entry starts at [page 252](https://www.biodiversitylibrary.org/page/33066592) of TL-2 Vol. VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 White, James Walter (1846-1932), British botanist and pharmaceutical chemist; set up a chemist's business at Clifton, Bristol in 1874; special lecturer in botany at the University of Bristol and M.Sc. hon. ib.
-1927. (*J.W.
-White*).
+1927.
+**Abbreviated name**: *J.W.
+White*

 #### Herbarium and types